-The very weight we carry can change our perception of the space around us, reports the Guardian, with obese people seeing distances as being at least 10 percent greater than those of average weight do, report researchers from Colorado State University Fort Collins.
+The very weight we carry can change our perception of the space around us, reports the Guardian, with obese people seeing distances as being at least 10% greater than those of average weight do, report researchers from Colorado State University Fort Collins.

 In the journal Acta Psychologica they report that "it's what you weigh, not what you think."
-The obese are living in an "altered reality," reports the Telegraph, but lead researcher and psychologist Jessica Witt says this can happen to anyone.
+The obese are living in an "altered reality," reports the Telegraph, but co-author and psychologist Jessica Witt says this can happen to anyone.

 "If you find yourself out hiking with a heavy backpack, hills are going to look steeper, distances are going to look farther, gaps across a river are going to look longer," she says.